BerryYoghurt/IE-extension-AsiaCrypt/README.md

 # IE-extension

+## `pip` requirements
+1. Install `IE-extension-backend/requirements.txt`
+2. Our protocol uses a computer-vision model, CLIP, which needs to be installed depeding on the OS you are running on.
+You will need to install `pytorch` and CLIP.
+See https://github.com/openai/CLIP?tab=readme-ov-file#usage.

+## Usage
 To encrypt an image, run `python3 -m image_encryption -o <output_filename> <input_filename>` in the parent directory of `image_encryption` package.

 To set up the decryption environment, get the server running by `python3 encryption_server.py`.
 The server needs to be up and running for the decryption to work.